-✓ THIRD WORKSHOP FOR STUDENTS: Verbal and nonverbal communication Workshop title: Verbal and nonverbal communication Aim of the workshop: The aim of the workshop is for students to learn the types of communication and to learn the importance of nonverbal communication.
+WORKSHOP FOR STUDENTS: Verbal and nonverbal communication Workshop title: Verbal and nonverbal communication Aim of the workshop: The aim of the workshop is for students to learn the types of communication and to learn the importance of nonverbal communication.
 Outcomes: The student will know the difference between verbal and nonverbal communication.
 The student will know the importance of nonverbal communication (mime, gestures, facial expressions, body language).
-Working methods: Students sit in a circle and communicate with each other according to the instructions and exercises from the workshop.
-Required resources: - Associates: Class teacher and pedagogue Duration: One class period
+Working methods: Talk, demonstration Required resources: - Associates: Class teacher and pedagogue Duration: One class period